 To enhance water quality, NPWA performs an annual hydrant flushing program which takes place in the spring of each year.
 This flushing program helps improve water quality by removing any possible build-up of mineral deposits from the inside of water distribution pipes.
 NPWA also has an aggressive water main replacement program to improve the quality of water that we deliver to our customers.
 Old unlined cast iron mains, that can affect water quality and restrict flow, are replaced on a regular basis.
-These projects are scheduled when Penn DOT or our member municipalities are doing work on the roads to reduce inconvenience to the community.
+These projects are scheduled when the Pennsylvania Department of Transportation (Penn DOT) or our member municipalities are doing work on the roads to reduce inconvenience to the community.